-- Proceeds from investments are applied to the general revenue of Council. - Net income from other residential leases is used as a source of operating revenue for the "Property & Housing" activity. - Net proceeds from freeholding are transferred to special funds.
+- Proceeds from investments are applied to the general revenue of Council. - Net income from other residential leases is used as a source of operating revenue for the "Property & Housing" activity. - Net proceeds from freeholding or asset sales are transferred to special funds.